-30 Of The Best Places To List Your Business For Sale
+30 Of The Best Marketplaces To List Your Business For Sale

-How do you sell a small business and which multi-listing sites (MLS) or portals accept listings of companies for sale?
+How do you sell a small business and which multi-listing sites (MLS) or portals accept advertisements of companies for sale?
 We've assembled a comprehensive list of the main venues for both individual sellers and business brokers!
 Compare venue prices & coverage below.

 Warning: Selling a company effectively involves a lot more than posting an ad online.
 From preparing the company for sale to putting together the right documentation to attracting the right buyers and negotiating the best deal - there is a lot that the unwary seller can get wrong.
 Get an expert to assist.

 Now that that is out of the way, let's proceed to the list of top locations to list businesses for sale.